opensearch-project/opensearch-js/guides/index_lifecycle.md

 ```javascript
 client.indices.delete({index: ['movies', 'paintings', 'burner'], ignore_unavailable: true,})
 ```
-Notice that we are passing `ignore_unavailable: true,` to the request.
+Notice that we are passing `ignore_unavailable: true` to the request.
 This tells the client to ignore throwing error and deleting the index if it doesn't exist.
 Without it, the above `delete` request will throw an error because the `movies` index has already been deleted in the previous example.

 ## Cleanup